Azure/AutoML-vNext-Preview/README.md

-# Private Preview: AutoML in Azure ML 2.0 developer experience (DevPlat 2.0)
+# AutoML Private Preview (vNext)

-> Welcome to the PRIVATE PREVIEW of **Azure Machine Learning Automated ML for the Azure ML 2.0 developer experience (DevPlat 2.0)**
+> Welcome to the PRIVATE PREVIEW of **Azure Machine Learning Automated ML for the Azure ML vNext developer experience**
-> AutoML in the 2.0 developer platform will provide first class API/CLI/SDK support for automated model training.
+> AutoML in vNext developer platform will provide first class API/CLI/SDK support for automated model training.
 > This is an early PREVIEW, still not announced and not supported publicly so it's defined as PRIVATE from that point of view, although anyone can access to it.

 Automated Machine Learning, also referred to as Automated ML or AutoML, is the process of automating the time consuming, iterative tasks of machine learning model development.
 It allows data scientists, analysts, and developers to quickly and easily build ML models with high scale, efficiency, and productivity all while sustaining model quality.